nondejus/cancer-healing-power-of-cannabis/README.md

 # cancer-healing-power-of-cannabis

-vs the destruction power of alcohol
+vs the destructive power of alcohol